Natdata/Natdata/README.md

 I share my passion for data analytics on Instagram https://www.instagram.com/alias.data

-In my portfolio, you can find my projects and guides on data analytics, including SQL and Python
+In my portfolio you can find my projects on data analytics, including SQL and Python

 My Skills